SRA-VJTI/sra-board-hardware-design/README.md

   - Microcontrollers (MCUs) usually run on 3.3V or 5V logic supply voltage while input to a development board is normally 12V for motor and driving/controlling peripheral devices.
   - So, in order to have a single input source, a *power* section which inter converts this 12V to standard levels like 5V & 3.3V for MCU and sensors is present.This is achieved using a step-down [buck regulator](https://www.youtube.com/watch?v=m8rK9gU30v4).
   - Buck Regulator IC [LM2576-S-5](./datasheets/lm2576_buck_regulator.pdf) is used for stepping down the voltage from 12V to 5V DC.
 This 5V is further regulated to 3.3V using LDO IC [AMS1117-3.3](./datasheets/ams1117_ldo.pdf).
-  - The previous edition of the SRA board (2022-23) used a similar buck regulator setup.
+  - The previous edition of the SRA board (2023) also used a similar buck regulator setup.
   - The older editions of the SRA board used the LM7805 linear voltage regulator, for stepping down from 12V to 5V; this powered the ESP32.
 Further, this 5V was converted to 3.3V using the LD33 linear voltage regulator, used by the sensor port.

 - ### Motor Driver